Not Accepting Guests

 i wish to meet and i wish to greet.

 funny, creative, altruistic, etymologius.

 Why I’m on Couchsurfing

-have hosted thrice a few years ago. some ok people and some real dudes. since march 2013 I have been surfing thanks to couchsurfing.org and have had nothing but very good experiences. when in vanvouver i slept in the same room as many couchsurfers in the house i went on to rent a room in. there must have been a million couchsurfers in the six months i was there. maybe a zillion. hosted three times last year, friendly dudes.
+i have now hosted many many times. some ok people and some real dudes. since march 2013 I have been surfing thanks to couchsurfing.org and have had nothing but very good experiences. when in vancouver i slept in the same room as many couchsurfers in the house i went on to rent a room in. there must have been a million couchsurfers in the six months i was there. maybe a zillion.

 i enjoy working toward a greater synchronicity, adding more dimensions to my blank canvas, my love, each day, and learning to appreciate things more as i get smarter, like i'm waking up to life.

 Back to the Future, Douglas Adams, Hermann Hesse, Haruki Murakami, Tolkien, Neil Gaimen, Wes Anderson, Tim and Eric, Haiku.
 And kinda like 91% of music since the dawn of time.

 i'm no monk, but i have been to some superb corners in my mind (mind being the best word i could come up with.